Should You Get a Student Credit Card?

 Having a good credit score can be important if you ever want to rent an apartment, open a utilities account, get a cell phone plan, or take out a loan for a house or car.
 It can affect whether you're approved for a loan and how much interest you'll pay.

-An excellent credit score can save you thousands of dollars in interest payments over the course of a 30-year mortgage, for example, if you get a better interest rate because of your good credit score.
-Potential employers may even check your credit; in some cases, you might be denied a job if your credit score isn't high enough.
+An excellent credit score can save you thousands of dollars in interest payments over the course of a 30-year mortgage.
+Potential employers may even check your credit — in some cases, you might be denied a job if your credit score isn't high enough.